fgpv-vpgf/fgpv-vpgf/src/content/samples/api/new-panel-tests/panel/test.md

-# Panel API Demo Outline:
+# Panel API Tests:

+- testing can be done using `panel-test.js`.
+Tests can be performed in the `RZ.mapAdded.subscribe` function or in the console if need be.

 ### Creating and Opening the Panel:

 - First we create the panel on a map instance.
 We can check if it got added by looking at the panel registry.
-- For demo purposes, I have subscribed to all of the observables in this API which you can see fire in the console.
+- For demo purposes, I have subscribed to all of the observables in this API which you can see fire in the console (uncomment method in panel.ts).
     ```javascript

     RZ.mapInstances[0].createPanel('panel1');
     RZ.mapInstances[0].panelRegistry[0].id;
-    RZ.mapInstances[0].panelRegistry[0].observableSubscribe(); //[ONLY FOR DEMO PURPOSES]
+    RZ.mapInstances[0].panelRegistry[0].observableSubscribe(); //[ONLY FOR DEMO PURPOSES, need to first uncomment in panel.ts]

     ```